Adam Levine, Blake Shelton Get Candid About Quitting ‘The Voice’ After Season 12

 “We’ll see how many kids Justin Timberlake has, if he can handle another job,” Adam joked of his possible replacement coach on The Voice.
 “Maybe Justin can do it,” Levine continued of his choice, “And yeah, that’s pretty much it.”

-Levine then went on to reveal that he will never take a season off from The Voice as so many coaches have done in the past, telling Yahoo! that he would instead quit the show all together rather than sit out a round and a return.
+Levine then went on to reveal that he will never take a season off from The Voice as so many coaches have done in the past, telling Yahoo! that he would instead quit the show altogether rather than sit out a round and a return.

 As for Shelton, Blake also revealed that he has a plan for who he wants to see on The Voice when he quits by lining up David Lee Roth as his replacement, though Shelton didn’t reveal if he would follow Levine’s suit and quit completely rather than sitting out a season.